skip to main content

 Compassionate leave

 The manager should consider the closeness of the employee’s relationship to the person who is ill or has died when considering a compassionate leave request.
-While some employees may be close to their immediate family, for others, the key relationship may be with a close friend.
+While some employees may be close to their immediate family, for others, the key relationship may be with a very close friend.
 In such circumstances, you may wish to consider the entitlement on a similar basis to a family member.
-Employees who have experienced a miscarriage and their partners should be given consideration for compassionate leave.

 The length of leave required may need to be extended if the employee is responsible for making funeral arrangements or if travel is required.
 The timing of bereavement leave may vary depending on different religious practices.